 Education Minister Visits Lebanon To Explore Country's Education Experience, Discuss Bilateral Cooperation

-Beirut: Minister of Education and Higher Education HE Lolwah bint Rashid bin Mohammed Al Khater paid an official working visit to the Republic of Lebanon, accompanied by a high-level educational delegation.
+(MENAFN- Gulf Times) HE Minister of Education and Higher Education Lolwah bint Rashid bin Mohammed Al Khater paid an official working visit to the Republic of Lebanon, accompanied by a high-level educational delegation.
 The visit aimed to explore the Lebanese experience in developing education, particularly in curriculum design, and to discuss ways to enhance educational cooperation between the two countries.

 Her Excellency stressed the importance of exchanging expertise and best practices within the framework of existing agreements between the two countries and the need to further develop them, especially in the areas of curricula, scholarships, scientific research, and cultural exchange.
 She highlighted the importance of renewing learning resources to keep pace with the rapid changes in the world of knowledge and emphasized the need to promote and teach the Arabic language.